SALT-Lab-Human-AI/project-check-point-1-miai/Concept Iteration/Addressing Gaps.md

 **The Problem:** General LLMs are optimized for agreeable conversation, not for critical evaluation.
 This results in overly positive and unhelpful feedback.

-**Our Solution:** We are engineering a dedicated **Feedback Generation Engine** that constrains the AI to act as a neutral, data-driven evaluator.
+**Proposed Solution:** We are engineering a dedicated **Feedback Generation Engine** that constrains the AI to act as a neutral, data-driven evaluator.

 ### Technical Steps:

 1.  **Strictly-Typed, Structured Output:** Do not request a simple text response.
-Instead, our backend makes a dedicated API call to Gemini with a system prompt that commands it to return a JSON object adhering to a predefined schema.
-We will use a library like **Zod** to validate this output, guaranteeing that we always receive consistent, structured data.
+Instead, the backend makes a dedicated API call to Gemini with a system prompt that commands it to return a JSON object adhering to a predefined schema.
+Will make use of a library like **Zod** to validate this output, guaranteeing that we always receive consistent, structured data.

     *A sample of the expected JSON output:*
     ```json